- 18 years of age or above

 - 1 semester of college-level Japanese language or equivalent

-This exchange program with Ibaraki University is open to all Penn State students who have completed at least 4 semesters of Japanese language.
+This exchange program with Ibaraki University is open to all Penn State students who have completed at least 1 semester of Japanese language.
 This program provides students with an opportunity to learn and to improve their Japanese language skills and to deepen their understanding of Japanese culture and society.
 Students take Japanese language courses, and Japan-related courses taught in English.
 Intermediate-advanced students can also take courses taught in Japanese.
 A wide range of cultural and educational activities are also provided during the semester.

 Academic Year: late September - late August